 Novel approaches for interpreting objectives were not used unless the approach was specifically allowed by the applicable water quality standards (e.g., analyzing wet and dry season data separately).

 As stated above, the 2018 303(d) list was the basis for developing the listing recommendations for the 2020-2022 list.
 If a waterbody-pollutant combination was listed on the 2018 303(d) list, a recommendation was made to either keep it on the list or delist it.
 If the waterbody-pollutant combination was not listed on the 2018 list, a recommendation was made to either list it or keep it as not listed.
-The determination for each waterbody-pollutant combination along with a presentation of the data assessment and the recommended changes, when applicable, are documented in Waterbody Fact Sheets (see Appendix C).
+The determination for each waterbody-pollutant combination along with a presentation of the data assessment and the recommended changes, when applicable, are documented in Waterbody Fact Sheets (see Appendix B).

 Potential pollutant sources were only identified in Decisions when a specific source analysis has been performed as part of a TMDL or other regulatory process.
 Otherwise, the potential pollutant source is marked “Source Unknown” or “No Source Analysis Available.”